up60balllia/apps-valentine-showcase/src/content/loves/main.md

 # acceptedPhrase: string
 # Will be used for accepted phrase (header on main page, when yes is pressed)
-acceptedPhrase: "Yay, Love you too - Naina"
+acceptedPhrase: "Yay, Love you too - Honey"

 # rejectionText: array of string
 # Will be used for changing text when Right button (No) is pressed